godotengine/godot-website/collections/_article/dev-snapshot-godot-4-2-dev-4.md

 date: 2023-09-05 16:00:00
 ---

 We're making great progress in the development branch for Godot 4.2!
-The faster paced release cycle we started following after the 4.0 release seems to be working well, with pull requests being opened, reviewed, and merged at a steady state.
+The faster paced release cycle we started following after the 4.0 release seems to be working well, with pull requests being opened, reviewed, and merged at a steady rate.
 This fourth dev snapshot contains nearly 250 PRs merged in a little over 3 weeks since the [dev 3 snapshot](/article/dev-snapshot-godot-4-2-dev-3/).

-We're slightly behind our internal release schedule on that build, but only because we had some unplanned maintenance of the build server.
-Otherwise the overall state of the `master` branch seems pretty good and on track for reaching the beta stage at the start of October, and stable in early November 2023.
+The overall state of the `master` branch seems pretty good and on track for reaching the beta stage at the start of October, and stable in early November 2023.

 This snapshot brings a lot of goodies!
 Here are some of the highlights, with a bigger list available [below](#whats-new):

 - The initial support for C# on Android merged for dev 3 ([GH-73257](https://github.com/godotengine/godot/pull/73257)) is now ready for mass testing!
 Official export templates are provided in the .NET ("Mono") build, so you can start exporting your C# projects to Android and give us feedback on what works and what doesn't.
-Keep in mind that this feature requires using .NET 7.0 as the target framework, which you can set in the `.csproj` file with `<TargetFramework>net7.0</TargetFramework>.
-It's still a work in progress, with caveats outlined in the PR, notably we already know that it's not working on the arm32 architecture.
+Keep in mind that this feature requires using .NET 7.0 as the target framework, which you can set in the `.csproj` file with `<TargetFramework>net7.0</TargetFramework>`.
+It's still a work in progress, with caveats outlined in the PR.
+Notably, we already know that it's not working on the arm32 architecture.

 - A number of rendering bugfixes and improvements were merged for this snapshot, including:
   * Motion vectors for skeletons/blend shapes and particles ([GH-80618](https://github.com/godotengine/godot/pull/80618) and [GH-80688](https://github.com/godotengine/godot/pull/80688)).
 This is the last bit of work necessary before we implement AMD's FSR 2.2 into Godot.
 On that note, there is already a PR for FSR 2.2 support ([GH-81197](https://github.com/godotengine/godot/pull/81197)), so please test it out and give us your feedback.